 Doctors With Disabilities Push For Culture Change In Medicine

-"He opined that I had no right to go into medicine because I lacked the most important quality in medicine," Iezonni recalls "And that was 24/7 availability."
+"He opined that I had no right to go into medicine because I lacked the most important quality in medicine," Iezzoni recalls "And that was 24/7 availability."

 Iezzoni didn't end up becoming a doctor.
 This was before the Americans with Disabilities Act passed in 1990, and she says she just didn't have the support.